YunoHost/transpay/README.md

 1. A domain name and an SSL certificate
 1. A web server to host Trans Pay on

-## Installation
+## Documentation

-For installation instructions, see our [wiki](https://gitlab.kokakiwi.net/transposees/transpay/wikis/home).
+For documentation, see our [wiki](https://gitlab.kokakiwi.net/transposees/transpay/wikis/home).